Broderick-Westrope/blog-old/README.md

 ## Feedback

 Feedback is very welcome.
-If you have feedback on the content on the posts feel free to leave a comment or contact me directly via [my email](mailto:brodie.westrope@gmail.com).
+If you have feedback on the content or the posts feel free to leave a comment or contact me directly via [my email](mailto:brodie.westrope@gmail.com).
 If you have feedback about the source code you may also contact me via [my email](mailto:brodie.westrope@gmail.com).
 Alternatively, you can contact me using any one of the social media platforms listed under my name on the site's homepage.

 ## Ideas